-To further analyze the current most up to date NRMP Director Survey, we can then expect an increased significance in applicant’s: letter of recommendations in the applied specialty, Medical Student Performance Evaluation (MSPE), USMLE Step 2 CK, Personal Statements and so forth.
+To further analyze the current most up to date NRMP Director Survey, and with the limitations imposed on the medical education community by the COVID-19 Pandemic, we can then expect an increased significance in applicant’s letter of recommendations in the specialty they are applying to, Medical Student Performance Evaluation (MSPE), USMLE Step 2 CK (or COMLEX Level 2 PE), Personal Statements and so forth in the 2022 Match, as we witnessed in the 2021 Match.
 With the initial news just settling, there is still much to be anticipated on just how residency programs, admission committees, and program directors will adjust to said changes.

 Below, we will continue to update this post with questions asked by residency candidates.
 Please click each to read our responses: